-Life Skills Recovery Ranch is located on the Double Dollar, a working ranch and rehab operation located in central Utah.
-For over 30 years the Double Dollar Ranch has produced the highest quality in each of its endeavors, including but not limited to: breeding competitive roping horses, horse training program, yearly series of professional team roping events, purebred Angus cattle, Corrientes/Longhorn cross breeding program to produce their own roping cattle, and farming/soil management with their own extensive composting operation.
+Life Skills Recovery Ranch is located on the Double Dollar, a working farm and Christian drug rehab operation located in central Utah.
+For over 30 years the Double Dollar Ranch has produced the highest quality in each of its endeavors, including but not limited to: breeding competitive roping horses, horse training programs, yearly series of professional team roping events, purebred Angus cattle, Corrientes/Longhorn cross breeding program to produce their own roping cattle, and farming/soil management with their own extensive composting operation.
 The compost takes manure from the ranches feed lot operation and turns it into high quality fertilizer for the farm and 1000’s of acres of grazing land.
 The production itself of all these items on the ranch is not the purpose behind the operation, but rather the lifestyle that it offers during a long term ranch rehab program for behaioral addiction recovery.

 It is his beliefs and that of many others that this way of life holds the innate benefits of building a strong sense of responsibility, assertiveness, accomplishment, integrity and work ethic, each of which has long been recognized as the core to a healthy and productive life.
 Working daily in the accountability of ranching establishes a natural opportunity to develop these skills along with the assurance and self-esteem of achievement.
-Accomplishing the various daily chores in a team work setting creates confidence and provides many “teachable moments” daily in the ranch rehab program.
+Accomplishing the various daily chores in a team work setting creates confidence and provides many “teachable moments” daily in the working farm drug rehab program.
 These real world experiences build lasting life skills while dealing with challenging and solution focused situations in life, a great way to help the recovery of behavioral addiction.

 Life Skills Recovery Ranch is licensed as a Substance Abuse / Recovery Residence #23803.